haogwb/harvard-datascience-2014/README.md

 ## AI2 course structure

-- We cover each week of CS109 that contains two lectures (Tue & Thu) in a single AIA lecture.
+- We cover each week of CS109 that contains two lectures (Tue & Thu) in a single AIA lecture, held every second and fourth Wednesdays Jan-May 2015.
 - As a result of the accelerated schedule, quick pre-scan of the lecture slides is highly recommended.
 - Homeworks and viewing lecture videos are optional.
 - Each AIA data science lecture will be led by a lecture leader - volunteers are strongly welcome!
 Contact vuh@allenai.org.